SplendidStrontium/andromede/cantrips/index.md

 		* target food is spoiled by accelerated natural causes, ie bread molds or dries out depending on environment
 	* _Waft_
 		* caster changes smell of target food and disperses it locally.
-* **Geomancy**
-	* _Know Direction_
-		* caster knows a useful earth-based orientation; eg magnetic north
-	* _Metal Detection_
-		* caster can sense small-medium metal objects even if obscured.
-* **Illusion**
-	* _Light_
-		* target object glows dimly, eg an ember's glow, or if concentrated, a pocket flashlight or laser pointer.
-Quality of existing light may be changed, such as to make something appear another color.
-	* _Sound_
-		* sound emits from local location, ie throwing one's voice; the sound may be anything in memory, but sound volume/pitch are around caster's natural abilities
 * **Numbers**
 	* _Count_
 		* caster makes a highly accurate guess at (eg) marbles in a clear container.